Abraham-Ogbumah/my_travel_journal/README.md

 ## About

-The Travel Journal displaays a list of locations one has visited.
+The Travel Journal displays a list of locations one has visited.
 It shows an image of the location and other useful information to help other travellers make decisions about their choice locations
 ## Available Scripts

 In the project directory, you can run: